 Christmas is often an outdoor event for our friends in the Southern Hemisphere.
 Many New Zealanders make the most of the warm summertime weather by hosting a barbecue for Christmas lunch.
 The dishes vary, as some families prefer to grill seafood like fish and shrimp, while others choose ham or even exotic meats for their celebration.

 Hangikjot is a favorite for Icelandic Christmas dinner celebrations.
 The thin-sliced meat is boiled and served with a cream sauce.
-You might want to know why it tastes so good… It’s made from lamb, mutton or horse meat that’s traditionally smoked over dried sheep’s dung!
+You might want to know why it tastes so good…it’s made from lamb, mutton or horse meat that’s traditionally smoked over dried sheep’s dung!

 The Feast of the Seven Fishes—also known as Festa dei Sette Pesci—is a famous Christmas tradition in Italy.
-The dinner consists of a seven-course menu featuring seafood dishes like carp, octopus, clams, mussels—and even fried eel!
+The dinner consists of a seven-course menu featuring seafood dishes like carp, octopus, clams, mussels and even fried eel!
 The final course is reserved for classic Italian desserts like panettone or homemade tiramisu.

 Anyone who has made a batch of tamales knows that they’re a labor of love.
-That’s why most Ticos only prepare them for special occasions, including Christmas.
+That’s why most Costa Ricans only prepare them for special occasions, including Christmas.
 The whole family gets involved in the two-day process: preparing the filling, spreading masa on the banana leaves and steaming them for hours until they’re ready to eat.

-Finnish Christmas dinner is often served-up buffet style in a tradition called joulupöytä, which literally translates to “Christmas table.”
+A Finnish Christmas dinner is often served-up buffet style in a tradition called joulupöytä, which literally translates to “Christmas table.”
 You’ll find ham, fish, potato casseroles and rosolli, a colorful salad made with diced beets, potatoes, carrots, apples and cream.

 The Philippines has one of the longest Christmas seasons in the world—they start celebrating as early as September!
 After midnight mass on Christmas Eve, Filipinos have a grand Noche Buena feast featuring lechón, a spit-roasted suckling pig.
 You’ll also find queso de bola (a ball of cheese), spring rolls, fruit salad and pasta on the table.